LoopKit/loopdocs/docs/operation/features/overrides.md

 !!! tip "Example"
     I set my biking override to be longer than my expected ride.
 When I return, I edit the insulin needs from 65% (needed while I'm actively biking) back to 100%.
 My negative IOB typically doubles at that change.
 I then disable the override and take the full negative IOB as a bolus.
-Then prevents a post-exercise high that often accompanies the lower-than usual basal rates during my ride.
+This helps prevents a post-exercise high that often follows my ride.

     I do not enter any carbs while biking and almost always ride first thing in the morning while fasting, so i just edit the override.
 I do not quit and restart the app.

 ## Remote Overrides